Page 45

 This page sharpens the class critique, setting the hard lives of river workers against the insulated self-importance of executives who watch from above.

 The contrast is not only economic but moral.
-The poem imagines power as something elevated and detached, while labour remains exposed to dirt, chemicals, and death.
+The poem imagines power as something elevated and detached, watching through the Aluman towers, while labor remains exposed to dirt, chemicals, and death along the river.
 What the privileged misread as entertainment or importance is measured here against the reality of men whose bodies bear the cost.

 The executives in the aluminum tower watch the river of boats and coal and chemicals, enjoying the imprint their heel has made on the face of the city — while further along the rivers the boatmen and bank-people carry unmistakable death in their eyes.
 The page's class-rage is unusually direct, and the final lines break down into crossed-out revision as if the author could not settle on how to land it.